Soma (video game): Marketing

 Criticism of Soma focused on the implementation and design of its enemies.
 While Cooke generally enjoyed the monster encounters and their "unique and frightening" designs, she felt disappointed that there were only a few different types, most of which only made one appearance in the game.
 Turi found that the cat and mouse gameplay of stealthily evading monsters now felt "formulaic" in the genre and "required patience".
 Wakeling wrote that while the encounters were necessary to provide adversity, he felt they were otherwise "tedious" and found himself "clambering to get back to the story."
 Hurley wrote that the monsters lacked "threat" and "never really deliver ... they’re little more than dumb ambulatory obstacles", being overcome by the player "looping around behind them, or slipping past while they obediently investigate thrown objects."
-Alex Avard of GamesRadar praised the game's "Safe Mode" update from 2017 that decreased the threat of the monsters, having felt they were originally "unwelcome interruptions to an otherwise enthralling mystery", but instead in Safe Mode gave the "high minded story the space it always needed to breath".
+Alex Avard of GamesRadar+ praised the game's "Safe Mode" update from 2017 that decreased the threat of the monsters, having felt they were originally "unwelcome interruptions to an otherwise enthralling mystery", but instead in Safe Mode gave the "high minded story the space it always needed to breathe".
 He wrote that the enemies' typically passive behavior and discernible forms improved the game's atmosphere and themes while allowing him to fully engage in the narrative, writing: "I’m no longer beset with frustrated paranoia or constantly distracted by my own survival instincts.
 Instead, my attention is entirely focused on engaging with Simon’s personal journey and learning more about the history of PATHOS-II".

 After ten days of release, Soma had sold 92,000 copies, exceeding the 20,000 copies made by the developer's previous game Amnesia: The Dark Descent in its first week.
 In March 2016, Frictional Games announced that the game had sold more than 250,000 copies and that the company was close to breaking even, which required them to sell 276,000 units.
 In a blog post commemorating one year of release, Frictional Games estimated that the sales figures had exceeded 450,000 copies.
 By March 2021, 1 million copies were sold on PC alone.
-At the 2016 Golden Joystick Awards, Soma was nominated for three categories: Best Original Game, Best Story Telling and Best Visual Design.
-In 2018, GamesRadar ranked the game 8th in their list of "the 20 best horror games of all time".
+At the 2016 Golden Joystick Awards, Soma was nominated for three categories: Best Original Game, Best Storytelling and Best Visual Design.
+In 2018, GamesRadar+ ranked the game 8th in their list of "the 20 best horror games of all time".